JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_4.md

 >
 > <a id="s131_2"></a>[UB 116:0.5](/en/The_Urantia_Book/116#p0_5) The tertiary function of the Supreme is master-universe in scope, and three speculations are offered in the Papers concerning this future function:
 >
-> (ibid) (a) The tertiary phase of Supremacy will have something to do with the "third level of Deity manifestation."
+> (ibid) (a) The tertiary phase of Supremacy will have something to do with the “third level of Deity manifestation.”
 >
 > <a id="s135_2"></a>[UB 0:2.18](/en/The_Urantia_Book/0#p2_18) Note: The third level of Deity manifestation has something to do with God the Absolute.
 >